-Located in Southwest rural Idaho, near Grand View, a 60 mile drive Southeast of Boise.
-The museum is located on the South side of the Snake River along the South Alternate branch of the Oregon Trail.
+Located in SW Idaho, near Grand View, a 60 mile drive south of Boise.
+The museum is located on the south side of the Snake River along the South Alternate branch of the Oregon Trail.

 Eddie and Jessica Florian would like to welcome you to the "Lawson's Legacy" Museum.
 It's historical name of Emu-Z-Um was a whimsical name inspired by the 100-plus emus once raised at the ranch by the original owners, Jack and Belva Lawson.These not very sociable, birds are native to Australia.
 We still have one at the museum,so come and see it.
 A link to more information about emus is located under the picture below.